Insurance Lead Management: The Best Way to Manage Leads in 2026

 High priority: Referrals, clients of your existing clients, specific coverage requests, business owners Medium priority: Website forms with detailed information, social media inquiries Low priority: Price-only shoppers, vague inquiries, incomplete information

 Spend 80% of your time on high and medium priority leads.
+AI lead scoring automates this prioritization, flagging your best opportunities first so you never waste time on poor fits.

 Practice 7: Log Everything